Zonisamide: Metabolism

 Zonisamide is metabolized mostly by the CYP3A4 isoenzyme, but also CYP3A7 and CYP3A5, to 2-(sulphamoylacetyl)-phenol via reductive cleavage of the 1,2-benzisoxazole ring.

 History

-Zonisamide was discovered by Uno and colleagues in 1972 and launched by Dainippon Sumitomo Pharma (formerly Dainippon Pharmaceutical) in 1989 as Excegran in Japan.
-It was marketed by Élan in the United States starting in 2000 as Zonegran, before Élan transferred their interests in zonisamide to Eisai Co., Ltd. in 2004.
+Zonisamide was discovered by Uno and colleagues in 1972 and launched by Dainippon Sumitomo Pharma (formerly Dainippon Pharmaceutical) in 1989 as Excegran It was marketed by Élan in the United States starting in 2000 as Zonegran, before Élan transferred their interests in zonisamide to Eisai Co., Ltd. in 2004.
 Eisai also markets Zonegran in Asia (China, Taiwan, and fourteen others) and Europe (starting in Germany and the United Kingdom).
+It is available in the United States in capsules and an oral liquid preparation.
+In Europe and Japan it is also available as an orally dispersible tablet.

 Research

 Tardive dyskinesia

 In an open-label trial zonisamide attenuated the symptoms of tardive dyskinesia.

 Obesity

 It has also been studied for obesity with significant positive effects on body weight loss and there are three ongoing clinical trials for this indication.

-It was to be sold, when combined with bupropion, under the brand name Empatic, until its development was discontinued.
+It was a component of the never-marketed obesity treatment Empatic.